afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 That difference affects what you ship and how much ongoing work the system needs.
 Stack and title matter less than whether you tend to expand mess or reduce it.

+**Elimination is not a euphemism for doing less engineering.** It means shrinking what the team has to reason about: invalid data you no longer allow at the boundary, services and queues you no longer need because contracts and flows are honest, work you decline because it does not clear a user-value bar.
+It does **not** mean skipping tests when the model is still fuzzy, skipping observability when people depend on uptime, or pretending operations are optional.
+Tests, metrics, and runbooks still matter.
+What ages poorly is using them as a **substitute** for a clear model — papering over ambiguity — instead of using them as **evidence** that a tight model actually holds in production.

+**That split does not stay inside the repo.** It eventually shows up in who teams fight to keep when almost everyone can ship code with help from a model.

 ## Employability in today's AI world

 The employability of an engineer now depends heavily on how much they think about what they are building.